-Arbitral awards are final and binding and therefore there are no rights of appeal from arbitral awards under the Arbitration Act unless there are exceptional reasons specifically set forth therein.
+Arbitral awards are final and binding and, therefore, there are no rights of appeal from arbitral awards under the Arbitration Act; provided that a party may file a petition for a court order to set aside arbitral awards if there are exceptional reasons specifically set forth in the Arbitration Act.

-If parties reach a settlement through the civil mediation procedures, the settlement terms have the same effect as a final and binding court judgment rendered through the formal lawsuit.
+If parties reach a settlement through the civil mediation procedures, the settlement terms have the same effect as a final and binding court judgment rendered through formal lawsuits.
 Even if a petition for civil mediation is filed by a petitioner, a respondent is not obliged to attend the mediation procedures and the procedures will terminate if the respondent does not attend (while the Civil Mediation Act provides that an administrative fine is imposed on a party who did not attend without due reasons, it is unlikely that such fine is actually imposed).